Health and Safety Policy

 Accidents

-In the event that a child sustains an accident at home, parents are asked to inform the nursery and complete an accident at home form.
-Details of the nature of the injury and when the accident happened must be recorded, signed and dated.
-This is to assist the nursery to ensure all injuries are accounted for.
+If a child sustains an injury at home, parents are requested to inform the nursery and complete an Accident at Home form.
+This form should include details of the nature of the injury and the time and date of the incident.
+It must be signed and dated by the parent.
+This process helps the nursery ensure that all injuries are properly accounted for and monitored.

-In the event that a member of staff or parent sustains an injury at nursery, an accident/dangerous occurrences form must be completed and returned to the Safety, Health and Environment office.
+If a member of staff or a parent sustains an injury at the nursery, an Accident/Dangerous Occurrence form must be completed and submitted to the Safety, Health, and Environment Office.

 Food